 Campers are encouraged to write letters and postcards to family and friends during their time at camp.
 A phone is available for calls within the USA at no charge.
-The camper phone is only available during free time on Wednesday through Friday afternoons and on Saturday afternoon for two-weekers.
+The camper phone is only available during their age group's free time period on Wednesday through Friday and also on Saturday afternoon for two-weekers.
 Call lengths are limited to approximately 3-5 minutes and many campers choose not to call at all during their stay at camp.
 Campers are not allowed to call home before Wednesday afternoon, but campers can receive mail, email, packages, and faxes while at camp.
 All mail and packages are delivered at dinner.
 For more detailed information on how to communicate with your camper, please see section 4, pages 22-23 of this handbook.